advanced-js/syllabus/README.md

 ### Submission

 Submit homework and projects via [NYU Classes](https://newclasses.nyu.edu) by the start of the following class.
-Sumbissions can be in the format:
+Sumbissions can be in one of the following formats:

+* A link to the project hosted live
-* Hosted on your own site, or
+    * On your own site
-* An online sandbox (see [tools](#tools)), or
+    * An online sandbox (see [tools](#tools))
 * A self-contained, runnable ZIP

 ### Requirements